 - Talbot Avenue North Plympton

 Corymbia ptychocarpa x ficifolia “Summer Red.”

 65 trees were planted in 3 streets in 1999.
-Stock was supplied by Heyne’s Wholesale nursery in 150mm pots.
+The stock was supplied by Heyne’s Wholesale Nursery in 150mm pots.
 Additional trees were planted in 2000 to determine suitability to sandy soils in Netley.

 - Burbridge Road Brooklyn Park (1999)

 - Lancaster Street Lockleys (2000)

 - Lorraine Avenue Lockleys (2000)